syncfusion-content/javascript-docs/js/api/ejRTE.md

-Fires when keydown action is successful.
+Fires when the keydown action is successful.

 <table class="params">
 <thead>